kubero-dev/docs/docs/Usermanual/volumes.md

 <img src="/assets/screenshots/create_volumes.png" alt="Screenshot of adding a volume to an app"/>

-## Kind
+## read-write-many (RWM) volumes

-In Kind all volumes are mounted as read-write-once but can be mounted in multiple containers.

-## Linode, OVH and other Providers

 Linode, OVH and many others does not support read-write-many volumes by default.
 You'll need to create read-write-once.
-This might be a problem if you want to scale your app horizontally by adding more pods. https://www.linode.com/community/questions/22004/kubernetes-pvcs-with-readwritemany
+This might be a problem if you want to scale your app horizontally by adding more pods.

+### Kind

+In Kind all volumes are mounted as read-write-once but can be mounted in multiple containers.

+### Linode, OVH and other Providers

+https://www.linode.com/community/questions/22004/kubernetes-pvcs-with-readwritemany

 This Blog entry describes how to use a NFS server to provide read-write-many volumes in Linode.